-The trailer may be equipped with a ball receiver, fifth wheel or king pin.
-See the appropriate section for the receiver on your trailer.
+The trailer may be equipped with a ball hitch coupler or a ring & pintle coupler.
+See the appropriate section for the coupler on your trailer.

-4.3.1 Trailer With Ball Receiver
+4.3.1 Ball Hitch Coupler

-A ball receiver connects to a ball that is installed in the bed of the tow vehicle.
+A ball hitch coupler connects to a ball that is located on or under the rear bumper of tow vehicle.

-We have utilized a ball receiver that is suitable for the size and weight of the trailer.
-The load rating of the receiver and the necessary ball size are listed on the gooseneck.
+We have utilized a ball hitch coupler that is suitable for the size and weight of the trailer.
+The load rating of the coupler and the necessary ball size are listed on the trailer tongue.

-You must provide a ball and support for your tow vehicle, that meets or exceeds the GVWR of the trailer.
+You must provide a hitch and ball for your tow vehicle, that meets or exceeds the GVWR of the trailer.

-The ball size must be the same as the receiver size.
+The ball size must be the same as the coupler size.
 If the hitch ball is too small, too large, is underrated, is loose or is worn, the trailer can come loose from the tow vehicle, and may cause death or serious injury.

-The tow vehicle, ball and support must have a rated towing capacity equal to or greater than the trailer gross vehicle weight rating (GVWR).
+The tow vehicle, hitch and ball must have a rated towing capacity equal to or greater than the trailer gross vehicle weight rating (GVWR).

-It is essential that the ball be the same size as the receiver.
+It is essential that the hitch ball be the same size as the coupler.